- Sir Winston Spencer Churchill Memorial Fund Scholarships

 The Society’s Scholarship Committee (the “Committee”), at its discretion, selects a First Prize winner and a Second Prize winner from the eligible papers submitted.
 The First Prize winner is awarded the Churchill Communication Challenge Trophy and a Scholarship in an amount to be determined by the Committee (most recently set at $2500).
 The Second Prize winner receives a Scholarship in an amount to be determined by the Committee (most recently set at $1500).
 The awards are made in November or December of each year at the Annual General Meeting of the Society.

 Questions about and submissions to the Essay Contest should be made through the undergraduate’s university Churchill Essay Contest contact person.

-In the case of the University of British Columbia, the Churchill Essay Contest contact person is:
+In the case of the University of British Columbia, the Churchill Essay Contest contact is:

-The First Prize winner for the 2016 Sir Winston Spencer Churchill Essay Contest and the recipient of the Churchill Communication Challenge Trophy was UBC student Peter Bennett-Koufie.
-Mr. Bennett-Koufie was awarded a $2,000 scholarship for his essay THE CENTRE CANNOT HOLD: ECONOMIC DISTRESS, STRATEGIC IMPERATIVES AND THE FALL OF SINGAPORE.
+The First Prize winner for the 2022 Sir Winston Spencer Churchill Essay Contest and the recipient of the Churchill Communication Challenge Trophy was SFU student Ms. Allison O’Sullivan.
+Ms. O’Sullivan was awarded a $2,500 scholarship for her essay, How Women of Different Political Convictions Responded to Winton Churchill’s Wartime Leadership.